Why is Hinamatsuri celebrated on April 3rd in some regions?

 In particular, peach blossoms have been used since ancient times as talismans,

-The Doll's Festival, which is celebrated based on the old seasonal festivals ,
+Hinamatsuri, which is celebrated based on the old seasonal festivals ,

 The format and customs vary greatly from region to region.

-Celebrations based on the lunar calendar remain deeply rooted.
+Festivals based on the lunar calendar remain deeply rooted.

-Also, each region has its own unique customs,
+Each region has its own unique customs,

-In some places, local shrines and temples hold special events.
+There are also places where local shrines and temples hold special events.

 The format of Hinamatsuri varies from region to region and is rooted in the local climate and culture.